Gary has dedicated his career to dismantling systemic racism and promoting civil rights.

 Bledsoe remains committed to making the University the best that it can be so that all people feel welcome to come and thrive there.
 Notably, an all-white college chapter of the NAACP was formed in the 1940s to help desegregate the University.
 Bledsoe has continued to work to bring about collaboration between different groups in that same vein.
 In Austin, he co-founded Black Brown Dialogues on Policy.

-Under his leadership, the Texas NAACP has intensified efforts to combat voter suppression, ensure fair housing, and improve opportunities in education for minority communities, and prior to the recent far-right move in State leadership he joined in many bi-partisan coalitions to address the preservation of the Top 10% law in Texas, criminal justice reform such as cameras in police vehicles, racial profiling or minimum training for police officers among many others.
+Under his leadership, the Texas NAACP has intensified efforts to combat voter suppression, ensure fair housing, and improve opportunities in education for minority communities, and prior to the recent far-right move in State leadership he joined in many bi-partisan coalitions to address the preservation of the Top 10% law in Texas, criminal justice reform such as cameras in police vehicles, racial profiling or minimum training for police officers among many other initiatives.

 Awards & Recognition